nivedita-pal-niq/Version-Tracking-Dashboards/dashboards.md

   name: "Average Servlet Request Latency by Endpoint",
   unit: "ms",
   type: "Lineplot",
-  description: "Average servlet request latency grouped by resource_name (endpoint) for the recommendationservice in the dev environment.
-Displays the top 5 endpoints ranked by mean latency, helping identify endpoints with higher average response times."
+  description: "Line plot showing the average servlet request latency grouped by resource_name (endpoint) for the recommendationservice in the dev environment.
+Each line represents an endpoint, allowing comparison of average response times over the selected time range."
 }
 ```
 ```